Phase-Rotated Altermagnets as Chern Valves for Topological Transport

 The proposed geometry can be implemented using established thin-film growth and strain-control techniques.
 High-quality topological-insulator Bi$_2$Se$_3$ films (50--100 nm) can be grown by molecular beam epitaxy on various substrates, with excellent structural quality demonstrated through rocking-curve linewidths below 15 arcsec and clear layer thickness fringes.\cite{20,21} For the altermagnetic contact layers, RuO$_2$ (10--20 nm) and $\alpha$-Fe$_2$O$_3$ (hematite) films are deposited by pulsed-laser deposition on compatible oxide substrates.
 The lattice matching between Bi$_2$Se$_3$ and typical substrates (SrTiO$_3$, InP, Al$_2$O$_3$) exhibits lattice mismatch below 3\%, supporting coherent heteroepitaxial growth via strain-mediated van der Waals interactions.\cite{22,23} Independent in-plane strain control can be achieved through piezoelectric or flexible substrates and actuators.
 Experimental observations confirm that controlled strain of $\approx 1\%$ is sufficient to induce phase-dependent changes in collinear magnetic order in both RuO$_2$ and MnTe, with such strain amplitudes being reversible and non-hysteretic across multiple cycles.\cite{17,18,19} This level of strain is achievable through standard strain-engineering techniques in oxide heterostructures and constitutes an experimentally realistic switching mechanism for the proposed Chern valve.
+To quantify the required crystalline rotation and strain, we have evaluated the channel count $N_{\mathrm{ch}}(\Delta\varphi)$ as a function of the relative phase between the two altermagnets, $\Delta\varphi = \varphi_R - \varphi_L$, using the same representative parameters as in Fig.~\ref{fig:1}.
+Imposing a minimal angular width of $w_{\min} = 6^\circ$ for a conducting sector, we find that the Chern valve remains in a fully blocked regime ($N_{\mathrm{ch}} = 0$) for $|\Delta\varphi| \lesssim 6^\circ$, while a four–channel state with $N_{\mathrm{ch}} = 4$ emerges for $|\Delta\varphi| \gtrsim 6.5^\circ$.
+In other words, a relative misalignment of the Néel vectors by only $\sim 5$–$10^\circ$ is sufficient to switch between the ``off'' and ``on'' topological plateaus.
+Recent experimental and theoretical works on epitaxial RuO$_2$ and MnTe indicate that uniaxial strains of order $\varepsilon \sim 1\,\%$ can already drive a repopulation of domains and a rotation of the altermagnetic spin texture by angles of the order of a few tens of degrees.\cite{17,18,19} Within this range, a full phase difference $\Delta\varphi \simeq \pi/2$, sufficient to traverse one conductance plateau, would correspond to strains of order $\varepsilon \sim 2$–$3\,\%$, still well within the elastic window of oxide and chalcogenide thin films on piezoelectric substrates.
+Additionally, using DFT-based Wannier tight-binding parameters for RuO$_2$~\cite{10} and experimental estimates of proximity-induced exchange gaps in magnetically gapped Bi$_2$Se$_3$ surface states~\cite{14}, we can obtain a simple order-of-magnitude estimate for the angular mass in a RuO$_2$|Bi$_2$Se$_3$ heterostructure.
+Taking a representative interfacial exchange splitting $\Delta_{\mathrm{ex}}\approx 5$–$10~\mathrm{meV}$, a $\mathbf{k}\cdot\mathbf{p}$ downfolding of the bulk altermagnetic spin texture onto the TI surface yields harmonic amplitudes of order $m_2\simeq 0.6\,\Delta_{\mathrm{ex}}$ and $m_4\simeq 0.3\,\Delta_{\mathrm{ex}}$.
+For the above range of $\Delta_{\mathrm{ex}}$ this gives $m_2\approx 3$–$6~\mathrm{meV}$ and $\,m_4\approx 1.5$–$3~\mathrm{meV}$, i.e.\ meV-scale masses fully consistent with the parameters used in our simulations and compatible with the Dirac-gap sizes reported in Refs.~\cite{14,20,21}.
+This confirms that the angular masses required for Chern-valve operation are achievable, for instance, in realistic RuO$_2$|Bi$_2$Se$_3$ devices.
+We emphasise that the strain amplitudes considered here, $\varepsilon \sim 1$–$2\,\%$, correspond to in-plane epitaxial or piezoelectric strain used to reorient the altermagnetic crystalline phase, rather than to drive a bulk topological transition in the TI itself.
+In our description the three-dimensional TI remains in the same $Z_2$ topological phase throughout; strain only enters via the altermagnets, by modifying the orientation and magnitude of the proximity-induced angular mass $m(\theta;\varphi)$ at the surface.
+The bulk Dirac gap and Fermi velocity of the TI are kept fixed and well within the topological regime, so that the Chern-valve operation is entirely controlled by boundary conditions.
+Much stronger or non-uniform deformations, such as large out-of-plane strain capable of closing and reopening the bulk gap of the TI, could in principle trigger a separate topological phase transition, but such regimes lie outside the operating window of the present proposal.

 In the phase-rotated AM$\mid$TI$\mid$AM junction, transport within the interfacial gap is carried by one-dimensional chiral channels that appear whenever the angular masses have opposite sign, $m_L(\theta)m_R(\theta)<0$.
 For fixed $(\mu,\Delta\varphi)$, let $N_{\mathrm{ch}}(\mu,\Delta\varphi)$ be the number of such channels.
 The two-terminal conductance in the Landauer picture reads